 Fynbos seasons are driven more by rainfall than temperature, and are accompanied by a predictable progression of plants in flower.
 Cape Sugarbirds and Orange-breasted Sunbirds breed mainly in winter, timing the dispersal of their fledglings to coincide with the peak flowering season and the spring flush of insects.
-By midsummer, when few fynbos out an existence, but there are no flowers large enough to support the weight of the Cape Sugarbirds.
+By midsummer, when few fynbos immediately following the fire, but then plants flower, the sunbirds manage to eke out an existence, but there are no flowers large enough to support the weight of the Cape Sugarbirds.
 They move down to the coastal plains and, on the Cape Peninsula, into urban gardens where they face novel threats.
 With limited natural habitat into which they can move, many dispersing birds are killed by cats or car and window strikes.
 Fires mainly occur in late summer, exacerbating this bottleneck for nectarivores.